p2panda/p2panda/README.md

 📦 [`p2panda-stream`](https://crates.io/crates/p2panda-stream) - Collection of various methods to process your p2panda data streams before they reach your application.

-📦 [`p2panda-encryption`](https://crates.io/crates/p2panda-encryption) - Local-first group-encryption with Post-Compromise-Security and optional Forward-Secrecy.
+📦 [`p2panda-encryption`](https://crates.io/crates/p2panda-encryption) - Decentralized secure data- and message encryption for groups with post-compromise security and optional forward secrecy.

 🚧 `p2panda-node` - All-in-one p2panda node which can be used in federated or fully decentralised networks or both at the same time.
 Supports "lightweight" clients running in the browser.